SamSaffron/lru_redux/README.md

 5. Create new Pull Request

 ## Changlog
+###version NEXT - TBD

+- New: TTL cache added.
+This cache is LRU like with the addition of time-based eviction.
+Check the TTL section in README.md for details.

 ###version 1.0.0 - 26-Mar-2015

 - Ruby Support: Ruby 1.9+ is now required by LruRedux.
 If you need to use LruRedux in Ruby 1.8, please specify gem version 0.8.4 in your Gemfile.  v0.8.4 is the last 1.8 compatible release and included a number of fixes and performance improvements for the Ruby 1.8 implementation. @Seberius